 She looked at Kuwabara, sitting all rigid and solemn on the bench with his arms crossed.
-He appeared to be even tenser than Makoto, who any onlooker might think that she was trying to glare at the floor until it opened up and swallowed her.
+He appeared to be even tenser than Makoto, and any onlooker might have thought that she was trying to glare at the floor until it opened up and swallowed her.

 This was silly.
 Makoto was terrible at small talk and Kuwabara had never been too sure how to talk to her, so without Yuusuke or Kurama acting as a buffer between them, and without life or death situations that would inevitably spur some sort of conversation or another, they were doomed to silence.

 A few agonic minutes passed like this, until Makoto decided to reach for the first inane topic that crossed her mind to save herself.